 Under the framework above, the government employee bears the burden of proving the first three steps of the test.
 See Moser v.
-Las Vegas Metro.
-Police Dep't, 984 F.3d 900, 904 (9th Cir.
+L.V.
+Metro.
+Police Dep’t, 984 F.3d 900, 904 (9th Cir.
 2021).
 If the employee succeeds in making that threshold showing, the burden then shifts to the government to prove steps four and five.
 See id.; Ohlson v.
 Brady, 9 F.4th 1156, 1162 (9th Cir.
 2021); see also Kennedy v.
 Bremerton Sch.
 Dist., 597 U.S. 507, 531 (2022) (discussing the burden shifting framework of the Pickering-Garcetti analysis).

 The “public concern inquiry is purely a question of law,” Eng, 552 F.3d at 1070, that depends on the “content, form, and context of a given statement, as revealed by the whole record.”
-Moser v.
-Las Vegas Metro.
-Police Dep’t, 984 F.3d 900, 905 (9th Cir.
-2021) (quoting Connick v.
+Moser, 984 F.3d at 905 (quoting Connick v.
 Myers, 461 U.S. 138, 147-48 (1983)); see also Adams v.
 County of Sacramento, 116 F.4th 1004 (9th Cir.
 2024) (holding that private text exchange related to offensive images did not involve a matter of public concern).

 In Garcetti, the Supreme Court held “that when public employees make statements pursuant to their official duties, the employees are not speaking as citizens for First Amendment purposes, and the Constitution does not insulate their communications from employer discipline.”
 547 U.S. at 421-22.
 The Supreme Court, however, limited its ruling in two respects.
 First, in an explicit effort to avoid having its holding serve as an invitation for employers to restrict employees’ rights “by creating excessively broad job descriptions,” the Court noted that “the listing of a given task in an employee’s written job description is neither necessary nor sufficient to demonstrate that conducting the task is within the scope of the employee’s professional duties for First Amendment purposes.”
 Id. at 424-25.
 Second, the Court recognized that